swennemans/building-your-own-reactjs/02-building_basic_vdom/08-adding_state.md

   //will be overridden
   render() {}
 }

 ```

-Technically we're updating the state, but there will be no updates shown in the UI.
-Bummer 😞
+Technically we're updating the local state, but that isn't enough is it?
+We want to reflect
+the state updates in the UI.

 ## What does it even mean 🤔?